sspanak/tt9/README.md

 Your PRs are welcome!

 ## 👍 Support
+If you just want to show your appreciation, give the project a star on GitHub.
+Higher-ranked projects have the opportunity to use development tools for free and apply for funding more easily.
+Or give it 5 stars on Google Play to help it appear higher in the search results.

-If you like Traditional T9, you could donate on [buymeacoffee.com](https://www.buymeacoffee.com/sspanak).
+You could also donate on [buymeacoffee.com](https://www.buymeacoffee.com/sspanak).
 So far, your donations have bought a Sonim XP3800 phone and helped fix numerous Sonim-specific problems.

 If you own another device that does not run TT9 smoothly, you can fund the purchase of one.
 Just leave a comment you are donating to support the purchase of a testing device.
-Here is how much some of the most popular phones cost: a TCL Flip 2 + delivery is about 50 USD; Kyocera Dura XV Extreme is around 180 USD.
+Here is how much some of the most popular phones cost (with delivery included):

-Or if you just want to show your appreciation, give the project a star.
-Higher-ranked projects on GitHub have the opportunity to use development tools for free and apply for funding more easily.
+- TCL Flip 2: 50 USD
+- Kyocera Dura XV Extreme: ~180 USD
+- Kyocera Digno 4: ~160 USD

 ## 🕮 License
 - The source code, the logo image, and the icons are licensed under the conditions described in [LICENSE.txt](LICENSE.txt).